CovertLab/wcEcoli/docs/README.md

    cloud/build-wcm.sh
    ```

-   **NOTE:** Docker Desktop for Windows is not currently compatible with VirtualBox.
-If you use VirtualBox, try installing the legacy [Docker Toolbox](https://github.com/docker/toolbox/releases) instead.
-You may also need to adjust the memory allocated to the VirtualBox VM (named 'default') that gets created.
-In VirtualBox, select the 'default' VM and under system, change the base memory from 1 GB to 4 GB.

    **TIP:** To preserve the model's output files after the Container exits,
-   bind its output directory `/wcEcoli/out` to a local directory like `out/` by adding
+   bind its output directory `/wcEcoli/out` to a host directory like `out/` by adding
    the option `-v $PWD/out:/wcEcoli/out`, where `$PWD` is the
    path to your cloned repo in the host computer.